Forecasting your pension

 A State Pension statement provides you with an estimate of State Pension (including basic State Pension, Additional Pension and Graduated Retirement Benefit) based on your National Insurance (NI) record as it stands when the statement is produced.

-It shows how many qualifying years you have currently recorded on your NI record.
+The statement shows how many qualifying years you have currently recorded on your NI record.
 It gives you generic information enabling you to work out how your estimate may be affected by further years being added to your NI record.

 Combined Pension statements